List of DC Comics characters: S: Matthew Shrieve in other media

+Shush

+Shush (Abigail Hall) is a character appearing in comic books published by DC Comics.
+The character, created by writer Joshua Williamson and artist Simone Di Meo, made her first appearance in Batman and Robin vol. 3 #2 (December 2023).

 Sickle

 Sickle is the name of several characters appearing in American comic books published by DC Comics.

 Igor

 Igor and his brother Ivan were acrobats who were turned into deadly agents by the NKVD's "Red Flag" program and fought the Blackhawks as Hammer and Sickle.

 Natasha Ulyanova

 Natasha Ulyanova is a Russian woman and the sister of Hammer.
 They went together as Hammer and Sickle and fought the Outsiders.

 In "Infinite Crisis", Hammer and Sickle join Alexander Luthor Jr.'s Secret Society of Super Villains.

 Sidd

-Sidd is a character appearing in American comic books published by DC Comics.
+Sidd is a character appearing in comic books published by DC Comics.

 Sidd is a minor villain in Batman: The Brave and the Bold and later teams up with Clayface and Facade in Justice League.

+Silencer

+Silencer is the name of several characters appearing in comic books published by DC Comics.

+First Silencer

+The first Silencer is a killer who has sound-negating abilities.
+He killed many people on behalf of a man named Benny Fortis before being defeated by Captain Marvel.

+Honor Guest

+Debuting in "The New Age of DC Heroes" comic book line, Honor Guest was an assassin with silence manipulation abilities who worked for Leviathan before Talia al Ghul forced her to retire.'

+Silencer in other media

+The Honor Guest incarnation of Silencer appears in Arrow, portrayed by Miranda Edwards.
+This version is a member of the Longbow Hunters.